giuseppe-crea/Battleships/README.md

 The contract implements a total of 20 public functions, plus one final public debug function which can only be called by the contract's owner, and should be removed for final deplyment in a real environment.

+All contract functions execute a long list of checks on the sender, gameID, game State and any other relevant values, making sure an illegal move can never be performed.

 Listing them all would be superfluous.
 Let's instead discuss the general flow of a game.

 1. User creates a new game, the ShareID event is emitted with their address and the ID the contract has assigned to that game in the arguments.